 Speaking Italian well has been absolutely been the most important thing that opened all doors of opportunity.
-Siena, being such a small, provincial town definitely amplified the amount of opportunities to speak Italian.
+Siena, being such a small, provincial town definitely amplified the amount of daily opportunities to speak Italian.
 There is a market in a place like Siena for someone who can be a bridge between languages and cultures.
-One has to be willing to live in a small town where the local culture is pretty much the only culture.
+One has to be willing to live in a small town where the local culture is by far the most prevalent.
 It’s different in big cities where there are already lots of representatives from lots of different cultures.
 I have been offered all sorts of opportunities in Siena and a few were beyond my range of ability like the time when I was asked to translate for a man from India at a conference on micro-financing.
 Despite having warned the organizer up-front that speaking Italian and English didn’t necessarily qualify me to translate the specific material, my warning was met with the Italian equivalent of “C’mon, you can do it!”
 Shortly into the event, I admitted to the poor Indian guy that I frankly didn’t know what they were talking about and to my total surprise, he told me not to worry at all and that he didn’t really know why they invited him there at all in the first place.
 In other fields I’ve been able to hold my own and I’ve learned a lot about a lot of different things.
 I know a lot about food, wine, and local history because I’ve had the opportunity to translate for so many different people.
 Most of all I’ve learned a lot about approaching different cultures along the way.

 Now in Amsterdam we’re back to square one.
 As I mentioned earlier, it is rather easy to move about and get things done since really everyone speaks English so well.
 That doesn’t’ mean that they go out of their way to translate everything for foreigners.
 We’re mildly confused most of the time.
 Whenever we’re at the park with Sean, other parents try to strike up conversation with us.
 Marianna tells them right away that she doesn’t speak Dutch and they carry on in English.
 My desire to fit in is too strong and I try to seem like I know what they’re saying.
 This inevitably ends up creating a rather awkward situation where I respond “yes” to a question like How old is he?
 Two different approaches.
 Both end up with a conversation in English.